 creativity, curiosity, open-mindedness, love of learning, wisdom, bravery, persistence, integrity, vitality, love, kindness, social intelligence, citizenship, fairness, leadership, forgiveness, modesty, prudence, self-control, appreciation of beauty, gratitude, optimism, humor, spirituality

 Done?
 Now what I want you to do is think of SPECIFIC ways how you could utilize them in your daily trading.
 For example, I ranked the love of learning as my biggest strength.
 I think I can utilize this more by studying different systems and by reading more books on forex trading.

 3. Ask for other people’s opinions

 Although self-reflection is helpful, we may overlook a few traits that other people can easily identify in us.
-So take the time to ask for outside opinion.
-Ask your colleagues, trading manager or coach, and friends what traits you have which they think make you a good trader.
+So take the time to ask for an outside opinion.
+Ask your colleagues, trading manager or coach, and friends what traits you have that they think to make you a good trader.

 Compile their input and compare them to your own list.
 You might be surprised to see how other people perceive you.

 Just like identifying your weaknesses, it is equally important to know what you’re good at, regardless of whether you’re on a losing streak or looking to raise your game.